mendix/docs/content/en/docs/appstore/app-services/receipt-processing.md

         {{< figure src="/attachments/appstore/app-services/receipt-processing/rp-download-json-structure.png" alt="" >}}

         The **Generate JSON Structure** dialog box opens.
-    9. Drag a sample receipt into the box where it says **Drag image files here**.
+    9. Drag a sample receipt into the box where it says **Drag and drop your documents here**.
 You can also click **Browser** and select the file.
 The sample receipt should represent the receipts from which data will be extracted.
 You can also click the box and select the file.

         {{< figure src="/attachments/appstore/app-services/receipt-processing/sample-extraction-dialog-box.png" alt="Sample Extraction dialog box" >}}